lyronctk/veil/README.md

 This project was made as part of Hack Lodge S23.
 [Checkout our live demo here](https://watchtower.xyz).

 ## Usage
+Visit our websiste at [watchtower.xyz](watchtower.xyz) to get setup.
+Using Ethereum Watchtower will require you to install a client tool that will presign certain transactions under the event that your wallet's funds are under attack.
+The client runs entirely locally and requires no connection to the internet.
+These transactions will then be broadcasted by our hosted service which will monitor the mempool for unauthorized transactions.

 Requires Rust 1.56.1 or higher.
 You can install rust [here](https://www.rust-lang.org/tools/install).
 ```
 git clone https://github.com/jtguibas/ethereum-watchtower.git